Console Output

 System.out.println("Sunday\nMonday\nTuesday\nWednesday\nThursday\nFriday\nSaturday");

-would cause the days of the week to display on separate lines of output.
+would cause the days of the week to display on separate lines of output as in the following output:

 to be displayed.
 The statement